Offline mode

 About the Author

-Dr. F. David, MD is a board-certified infectious disease specialist focused on STI prevention, diagnosis, and treatment.
-He combines clinical rigor with a direct, sex-positive approach that prioritizes access, clarity, and stigma-free education.
+Dr. F. David, MD is a board-certified infectious disease doctor who specializes in preventing, diagnosing, and treating STIs.
+He combines strict clinical standards with a straightforward, sex-positive approach that puts access, clarity, and stigma-free education first.

 Reviewed by: Amanda K. Reyes, MPH | Last medically reviewed: February 2026